 The Room Inventory Form protects both you and Graduate House in the event of damages or deficiencies in your room and/or suite.
-It must be submitted through StarRez within one week of your arrival in order to be valid.
+It must be submitted through StarPortal within one week of your arrival in order to be valid.
+Please contact us if you have any difficulties accessing the Room Inventory Form.